analyticspot/anx-ml/SERIALIZATION.README.md

 # Deserialization

-In order to support interoperability with other machine learning libraries we do not specify a single serialization format for the `DataTransform`s.
-For example, the Weka project has a huge number of classifiers and filters that we might want to use but they all serialize to a binary format.
+In order to support interoperability with other machine learning libraries we do not specify a single serialization formatClass for the `DataTransform`s.
+For example, the Weka project has a huge number of classifiers and filters that we might want to use but they all serialize to a binary formatClass.
 This is why the graph structure is serialized as JSON but the details for each node are in their own files in the same `.zip` file.
 This way each node can serialize itself it the way that it sees fit.

 However, to deserialize we need to know what is capable of deserializing each node.
-Thus, each node in the `graph.json` specifies a `format` which corresponds to a `FormatModule`.
-The `format` block is deserialized using polymorphic deserialization so that the correct subclass of `FormatModuleData` is returned.
+Thus, each node in the `graph.json` specifies a `formatClass` which corresponds to a `FormatModule`.
+The `formatClass` block is deserialized using polymorphic deserialization so that the correct subclass of `FormatModuleData` is returned.

 The API for a `FormatModule` is quite simple: